 We didn’t just learn about wildlife on our walk, though.
 We also discovered these insane prickle-bushes, called a camel thorn tree.
 They can grow up to 17 meters, though we encountered many that were more bush-height.
 Surprisingly, giraffes have little trouble getting their lithe tongues around these vicious thorns to get to the succulent leaves and fruit.

 Later that evening, we convened for the requisite Sundowner; that moment where you grab a drink and contemplate the events of the day.
-This is a pretty sweet place to do it in, too:
+NamibRand Nature Reserve is a pretty sweet place to do it in, too:

-As we had unfortunately underestimated the amount of beer we would require at our last rest stop in civilization, we were relegated to making cocktails with a mix of Cape to Rio cane spirit and lime squash concentrate; an unholy alliance of flavours that we quickly learned to tolerate in our time of need.
+Unfortunately, at our last rest stop in civilization, we had underestimated the amount of beer we would require for our camp out.
+So we were relegated to making cocktails with a mix of Cape to Rio cane spirit and lime squash concentrate.
+It was an unholy alliance of flavours that we quickly learned to tolerate in our time of need.

 Though the view itself was more intoxicating than the liquor: